Osireion: Construction date

-While, with regard to the depth of the building, its untypical architectural style and its mythological context, there is disagreement as to its true age.
+Due to the depth of the building, its atypical architectural style and its unclear role in religious practice, it has been suggested that the Osirion may be a much older structure that was incorporated into the Temple of Seti I. However, the suggestion is generally rejected by archaeologists.

 The Egypt Exploration Society (EES) excavations uncovered an ancient mark; “Menmaatre [Seti I] is Beneficial to Osiris”.
 It is believed to be the ancient name given to the subterranean structure.
 The EES came to the conclusion that it was built during the reign of Seti I, as detailed in its report published in 1933.

 In his 1998 dissertation on Seti I, P.J.
 Brand (2000), emphasised the numerous cartouches of Seti I agreed with the EES, it "... can be dated confidently to Seti's reign".
 (Note: Although it is certainly likely that a pharaoh whose name is excribed on a building had ordered its erection, perhaps replacing an earlier building, it was also a common practice of Egyptian pharaohs to have their own names written over previous pharaohs' names.
 The practice was even more likely if the pharaoh had directed a (possibly minor) renovation to a pre-existing structure.)